dafny-lang/dafny/Docs/StyleGuide/Style-Guide.md

 }
 ```

-In case typing the full module name is cumbersome, import it with a shorthanded name.
+In this case, if you want to shorten their name, import them with a shorthand name.
 ```dafny
 import M = MyModuleWithACumbersomeName import Y = YourModuleWithACumbersomeName